-The Residential Growth Character area contains primarily residential and commercial land uses.
+General Description Land Uses and Zoning Categories The Residential Growth Character area contains primarily residential and commercial land uses.
 Commercial land uses are typically located along major thoroughfares.
 There is potential for residential development throughout this character area.

-- Residential

-- Parks/Recreation

-- Commercial (limited, along main highways)

-- Improve pedestrian facilities. - Support the creation of greenspace, pocket parks and similar public options. - Provide an area in which residents are able to congregate and enjoy events.
+Residential Greenspaces / Active Parks Limited commercial along main highways Relationship to Prior Comprehensive Plan Implementation Measures This character are was part of the City of Sparta 2018 comprehensive plan update.
+Improvements to pedestrian facilities Provide an area in which residents are able to congregate and enjoy events